 To see more information in your record, such as your test results and immunisations, contact your GP surgery and request access to your detailed coded record.

 Test results in your record

-If you have access to your personal health record in the app, you may be able to see hospital test results.
+If you have access to your personal health record in your NHS account, you may be able to see hospital test results.
 Find out more about personal health records.